LorenzoMorelli/GPU_profile_selector/README.md

 ## TODO
 - Add a notify for the case that the user didn't choose to reboot.
 - After profile is changed add a text at the end (reboot needed).
-- Add support for other shell (not only bash).